 This is the original XT-IDE Deluxe.
-I cannot comment on the quality of clones.
+I cannot comment on the quality of clones with credit and branding removed.

 - Add IDE HDD or CF card to an 8-bit ISA system such as IBM PC, XT, and clones.